benhoyt/goawk/README.md

 [![GoDoc](https://godoc.org/github.com/benhoyt/goawk?status.png)](https://godoc.org/github.com/benhoyt/goawk)
 [![Build Status](https://travis-ci.org/benhoyt/goawk.svg)](https://travis-ci.org/benhoyt/goawk)

-AWK is a fascinating text-processing language, and somehow after reading the delightfully-terse *The AWK Programming Language* ([PDF](https://ia802309.us.archive.org/25/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf)) I was inspired to write an interpreter for it in Go.
+AWK is a fascinating text-processing language, and somehow after reading the delightfully-terse [*The AWK Programming Language*](https://ia802309.us.archive.org/25/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) I was inspired to write an interpreter for it in Go.
 So here it is, pretty much feature-complete and tested against "the one true AWK" test suite.

 <!-- [**Read more about how it works and performs here.**](TODO) -->